MynameisSai/code-racer/CONTRIBUTING.md

 ## Prerequisites

 You will need to [install docker](https://www.docker.com/get-started/) on your local machine.
+You will need to [install git](https://github.com/git-for-windows/git/releases/download/v2.48.1.windows.1/Git-2.48.1-64-bit.exe) on your local
 If you do not have docker, go here to download and install: <https://www.docker.com/get-started/>

 If you see error starting db on M1 mac, you may need to update your docker config file at `~/.docker/config.json`